nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 This looks very much like our experimental data above!

-### Thriving and Diminishing

-> Have you ever noticed that anybody driving slower than you is an idiot,
-> and anyone going faster than you is a maniac?
->
-> -- George Carlin

-The variant with score = 1 rapidly comes to dominate the population.
+* The variant with score = 1 rapidly comes to dominate the population.
-The variant with score = 0 falls away very quickly as the total population increases and it doesn't.
+* The variant with score = 0 falls away very quickly as the total population increases and it doesn't.

-Intermediate scores fall less quickly, even seem to rally a little bit as lower scored variants diminish quicker, but inevitably they fall as well.
+* Intermediate scores fall less quickly, even seem to rally a little bit as lower scored variants diminish quicker, but inevitably they fall as well.

 Like in the George Carlin quote above: from the point of view of any variant, there are variants less fit than you, which you out-compete,